+Established by HB 315 in 2022, the Office of Broadband Development is Kentucky's central broadband planning and coordination entity.
 Office Of Broadband Development.
-Per HB 315 from the 2022 Regular Session, the recently created Office of Broadband Development is "the central broadband planning and coordination entity" for the state.139
+Per HB 315 from the 2022 Regular Session, the recently created Office of Broadband Development is "the central broadband planning and coordination entity" for the state.
+139

-Pew Charitable Trusts maintains that the continuous evaluation of broadband program funding, criteria, and performance is critical to effective broadband deployment:
+Pew maintains that the continuous evaluation of broadband program funding, criteria, and performance is critical to effective broadband deployment:

 States conduct formal and informal evaluations of their programs.
 For grant programs, an annual report to the Legislature is a common requirement.
 States also informally evaluate their programs, using success stories, customer testimonials, and other anecdotal evidence that demonstrate the impacts of their investments.
 The level of evaluation differs across states, with more highly funded programs often having more requirements.
 Although states gather significant data through monitoring and reporting of their grant programs, they may lack the staff to conduct additional analysis.
-In addition, many programs are still in early stages, and their impacts are just beginning to be realized.140
+In addition, many programs are still in early stages, and their impacts are just beginning to be realized.
+140